Review of Nature’s Logic Raw Frozen Dog Food

-The second ingredient is rabbit liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The second ingredient is chicken liver, an organ meat sourced from a named animal and thus considered a beneficial component.

-The fourth ingredient mentions montmorillonite clay, a naturally occurring compound rich in many trace minerals.
+The next ingredient is montmorillonite clay, a naturally occurring compound rich in many trace minerals.
 Montmorillonite has been approved for use in USDA Organic Certified products.

 Reported benefits include the binding of certain mold-based toxins and even controlling diarrhea and irritable bowel syndrome (IBS).

 The fifth ingredient is herring oil.
 Herring oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, herring oil should be considered a commendable addition.

 The sixth ingredient is dried apple, a nutrient-rich fruit that’s also high in fiber.